-The UNESCO World Heritage Listed Cradle Mountain is a 4 hour drive to from Hobart or a 2 hour from Launcestion.
+The UNESCO World Heritage Listed Cradle Mountain is a 4-hour drive from Hobart or a 2 hour from Launceston.

 How do you get to Saffire Freycinet from Hobart?

-Saffire Freycinet is roughly 2.5 hours drive from both Hobart and Launceston.
+Saffire Freycinet is a roughly 2.5 hours drive from both Hobart and Launceston.